shsagir/play-area-sync/docs/sftp-uni.md

 ## About SFTP

 SFTP stands for SSH File Transfer Protocol.
 It's a separate protocol packaged with [SSH]([SSH](ssh-uni)) — think of it as the little sister of SSH.
 SFTP is very different than FTP or FTPS but all clients will speak it anyways, so for the usage it doesn't really makes a difference.

+## Mixing deployment methods

+Please see our [deployment methods article](deployment-methods-uni) to learn how the diffrent ways to deploy code work side by side.